 Every progressive lens surface is what is known as a freeform surface.
 This is made up of tiny surface elements that are locally variable but together create a smooth progressive surface.
 These elements are then mathematically adapted to the measured personal data of the wearer.
-This allows optimum matching of the vision zones to each wearer's personal needs, therefore simultaneously enhancing wearer tolerance to the lenses.
+This allows optimum matching of the vision zones to each wearer's personal needs, therefore simultaneously enhancing wearer tolerance of the lenses.